chumovitskiy/ansible_identityiq_sandbox/README.md

 # TODO:

 ## tomcat
-- перейти на 8 версию
+- upgrade to ver.
+8
-- заменить файлы конфигурации на шаблоны
+- change file to template

 ## identityIQ
-- заменить файлы конфигурации на шаблоны
+- change file to template
-- сделать импорт iiq
+- iiq import\expot in iiq